ryardley/rxmsg/README.md

 - [ ] Web Workers
 - [ ] Socket.io

-PRs and issues accepted.
+Is there a message broker or paradigm that is not on this list you would like?
+Would you like to get a plugin created?

-Do you need this functionality?
-You can sponsor development of this package by messaging me over twitter: https://twitter.com/rudiyardley
+Hit me up over twitter: https://twitter.com/rudiyardley and we can talk about sponsoring this project.

 #### Principles: